aliyun/terraform-provider-alicloud/website/docs/r/mongodb_instance.html.markdown

 * `create` - (Defaults to 30 mins) Used when creating the MongoDB instance (until it reaches the initial `Running` status).
 * `update` - (Defaults to 30 mins) Used when updating the MongoDB instance (until it reaches the initial `Running` status).
-* `delete` - (Defaults to 30 mins) Used when terminating the MongoDB instance.
+* `delete` - (Defaults to 30 mins) Used when deleting the MongoDB instance.

 ## Import

-MongoDB can be imported using the id, e.g.
+MongoDB instance can be imported using the id, e.g.

 ```shell
 $ terraform import alicloud_mongodb_instance.example dds-bp1291daeda44194